Members of the 1st UK Parliament from Ireland: Members by constituency

 The list is given in alphabetical order by constituency.
 The County prefixes used for county constituencies is disregarded in determining alphabetical order, but the county follows any borough or city constituency with the same name.

 The name of an MP who served during the Parliament, but who was not the holder of a seat at the dissolution in 1802, is given in italics.
 When the date of the election is in italics, this indicates a by-election.

+No election took place on 1 January 1801.
+The old Irish House of Commons had had 300 members, but only 100 would be co-opted into a seat in Westminster.
+200 MPs were removed by: